rafalf/endlesstesting/README.md

 * run __protractor conf.js__

 When tests are finished, it'll generate a html report for you.
-If there are any failures, the screesnhots are saved
+If there are any failures, the page screenhots are saved.